Can You Watch a Movie Without Spoilers? Here’s How

 How to Talk to Friends and Family Without Getting Spoiled

-A small amount of communication upfront removes most of the risk.
+A small amount of communication up front removes most of the risk.

 How to Ask Someone Not to Spoil a Film Without Creating Tension

-The easiest approach is to say something before they have the chance to bring it up.
+Say something before they have the chance to bring it up.
 If a friend mentions they just watched a film you have been meaning to see, step in early: “I haven’t seen it yet, I’m watching it this weekend.
 Don’t tell me anything.”

 The key is timing.
 Saying it before they start talking is far more effective than trying to stop them mid-sentence.